MickeyKay/better-font-awesome-library/README.md

 (string) Returns the immutable selected Font Awesome channel, `7.x` by default or explicit `5.x`.
 Returns an empty string when an unsupported first-caller value has caused the runtime to fail closed.

 #### get_asset_delivery() ####
-(string) Returns the immutable first-caller mode, `automatic` or `bundled-local`.
+(string) Returns the immutable first-caller mode, `automatic`, `bundled-local` or `kit-css`.
 Returns an empty string when the mode, channel, or mode/channel combination is unsupported; inspect `get_errors()` for configuration failures.
 The internal selection remains immutable.
 A missing or invalid bundle does not invalidate the configuration, so the accessor still returns `bundled-local` in that case.

 #### request_release_data_refresh() ####
 Requests asynchronous refresh scheduling through the configured callback or `bfa_release_data_refresh_requested` action.
 This method performs no remote transport.
-It does nothing in bundled-local mode or after invalid mode/channel initialization.
+It does nothing in bundled-local or Kit mode, or after invalid mode/channel initialization.

 #### refresh_release_data() ####
 (array|WP_Error) In automatic mode, performs one bounded refresh attempt in an explicit worker context.
 Consumers own locking, retry, and durable persistence policy.
-Bundled-local mode returns `WP_Error( 'bfa_refresh_disabled', ... )` without HTTP, mutation, or an admin diagnostic; do not retry this disabled operation.
+Bundled-local and Kit modes return `WP_Error( 'bfa_refresh_disabled', ... )` without HTTP, mutation, or an admin diagnostic; do not retry this disabled operation.
 Invalid initialization returns its configuration error.

 #### get_prefix() ####
 (string) Returns the version-dependent prefix ('fa' or 'icon') that is used in the icons' CSS classes.